Middle East and Africa

 Offshore Wind Power Sector to Witness Significant Growth

-As a result, offshore wind power is expected to grow at a faster pace in the coming years.
-In 2020, United States Bureau of Ocean Energy Management (BOEM) is now in the planning stages for leasing areas off the coast of New York, South Carolina, California and Hawaii and expects to hold lease auctions for new California and New York Bight lease areas.
+- As a result, offshore wind power is expected to grow at a faster pace in the coming years.
+In 2020, the United States Bureau of Ocean Energy Management (BOEM) is now in the planning stages for leasing areas off the coast of New York, South Carolina, California, and Hawaii, and it expects to hold lease auctions for new California and New York Bight lease areas.

-Therefore,offshore wind power market is expected to increase significantly during the forecast period.
+- Therefore, the offshore wind power market is expected to grow significantly during the forecast period.